Johnny-Codes/autoplus/README.md

 > `:8070/api/technicians/<int:id>/`

-To delete a technician, send a @DELETE request containing the id of the technician.
+To delete a technician, send a DELETE request containing the id of the technician.

 Example JSON response: